asfihassan/3110-Project-Repo/README.md

 Version 1.4: Added input validation to prevent empty file names or invalid folder selections.
 Improved user prompts and added inline comments explaining each major function.
 Committed by Kavish.

 Version 1.5: Added an XML output ,made it so it saves locally in a folder called XML_Outputs (hence if pushed wont look messy, can have it handy to just compare.)-kavish

+version 1.6 - added an xml comparer to compare our generated xml files to the professors to test correctness

+INSTRUCTIONS FOR linemapper.py :
+-python linemapper.py
+-choose whether to use Eclipse files or Personal Folders -type the name of the folder you wanna use (one of the repo datasets) -code gives u list of files to choose from.
+-type old file name first, then new file name -provides xml output as well as linemapping in terminal

+INSTRUCTIONS FOR xml_comparer.py :
+-python xml_comparer.py
+-type in "eclipseTest" (proffessors data set)
+-type in xml file name
+-type xml file from XML_Outputs
+-gives output in terminal